 13. Kaihoka Lakes

 Landscape-lovers can’t miss the tranquil Kaihoka Lakes with its mix of farmland and nikau forest surrounds.
-The Kaihoka Lakes are a great place to picnic, get a few photos and walk from one lake to the other on a 10-minute track.
+The Kaihoka Lakes is a great place to picnic, get a few photos and walk from one lake to the other on a 10-minute track.

 Location: From Pakawau, turn off the main road and over the Pakawau Saddle then turn onto the Kaihoka Road just before Whanganui Inlet.
 Follow the Kaihoka Road for about 6km to the lakes.
 (Don’t trust your GPS on this one.
 It will probably want you to swim over the Whanganui Inlet).